 • Take a bicycling safety class if you intend to take long trips or drive through heavy traffic conditions.

-You also have to keep in mind that motorists can easily overlook you when traveling on congested roads or through busy intersections.
-Your visibility is important any time of day or night.
+You also need to remember that motorists can easily overlook you when traveling on congested roads or through busy intersections.
+Your visibility is important at all times.

 According to Competitive Cycling, choosing the right clothing for cycling can play a key role in increasing your safety.